dhruvaop/Machine-Learning-with-NumPy-Library-/README.md

 # Machine Learning with NumPy Library
-- [x] hello
+- Machine Learning with NumPy and sci-kit learn
-- Machine Learning with NumPy Library
+- #30daysofML